nabil828/comp4537-f22/Assignments/A1/readme.md

 - PUT request to upsert a Pokémon. `id` path parameter should be valid.
 - PATCH request to patch an existing Pokémon. `id` path parameter should be valid.

-For each of the previous request, a *success* response should be returned to a client to indicate a successful insertion to the db.
+For each of the previous requests, a *success* response should be returned to a client to indicate a successful insertion to the db.

 An HTTP JSON body should be used to send the document in POST, PUT, and PATCH requests.